arkade-digital/react-native-snap-carousel/README.md

 This is a fork from [this repo](https://github.com/archriss/react-native-snap-carousel).

-This fork expose two new props `customItemComponent` and `customAnimatedItemComponent`, so that we can use custom component.
+This fork exposes two new props `customItemComponent` and `customAnimatedItemComponent`, so that we can pass in custom component as the wrapper of carousel items.